Cube Quest: Reception and legacy

 The game received mixed reviews upon release, with praise for its graphics but criticism over its gameplay.
 Upon its AM Show debut, the game "was deemed highly complicated for a mainstream electronic diversion" according to Cash Box magazine.
 Upon its AMOA debut, the game was called "visually stunning" but "hallucinogenic" and "neo-psychedelic" by Cash Box.
 In Computer Games magazine, Ben Gold and Eugene Jarvis praised the graphics, but Jarvis criticized the gameplay, calling it "a poor version of Tempest."

-Possible connection to Polybius legend
+Possible connection to Polybius urban legend

-Various researchers, such as Patrick Kellogg, believe that Cube Quest may have been an inspiration for the 2000 urban legend Polybius, due to many similarities between the game and the legend.
+Various researchers, such as Patrick Kellogg, believe that Cube Quest may have been an inspiration for the Polybius urban legend, due to many similarities between the game and the legend.

-Polybius is frequently described as a Tempest-like shoot-em-up with surreal, often harmful visuals that was frequently visited by men in black before suddenly disappearing forever.
+Polybius is frequently described as a Tempest-like shoot-em-up with surreal, often harmful visuals that was frequently visited by "men in black" before suddenly disappearing forever.
 Cube Quest, meanwhile, is a Tempest-like game with then-advanced visuals that, due to the unreliable nature of LaserDisc-based video games, was frequently visited for maintenance and often vanished from arcades after a short period of time.